-A data analyst makes an average of $61,473 per year.
+A data analyst makes an average of $70,683 per year, according to Indeed.
 Senior-level analysts can earn over $100,000.
 Several things impact the salary of an analyst, such as location, education, certifications, and experience.

 What skills do I need to become a data analyst?